ioanbadarinza/Facultate-Public/DS-PT/README.md

 - Perform thorough data analysis (this should include at least 1 or 2 types of charts)
 - Perform any type of data transformation/cleaning (if needed)
 - Build the Model using the specified algorithm type: Regression/Classification/Clustering
+- (for 2026) use at least 2 models and comper their resutls
 - Make some predictions
 - Evaluate the predictions